-- During testing of disbursements, documentation viewed did not contain purchase orders and related support demonstrating the necessary review and approval by management prior to the ordering of goods or services.
-Transactions were also recorded to the wrong accounting period. - A written capitalization policy has not been established.
+- During testing of disbursements, documentation viewed did not contain purchase orders and related support demonstrating the necessary review and written approval by management prior to the ordering of goods or services. - A written capitalization policy has not been established.

 Status